-EndNote (Basic, X8, X9) is a citation management platform that allows you to collect and organize your references and to create bibliographies.
+EndNote Web is a citation management platform that allows you to collect and organize your references and to create bibliographies.
 You can manually enter citation data, or import it from other electronic resources such as the scholarly databases available through UTA Libraries.
 Using EndNote, you can create bibliographies within Microsoft Word or other word-processors.
 EndNote is able to format bibliographies in almost every conceivable bibliographic citation style, such as APA, Chicago Manual of Style, MLA, Turabian, Science and other journal-specific bibliographic citation styles.

 To learn more about the differences between Basic and desktop versions of EndNote, visit the EndNote comparison website.